haidar2111/Visitor-Management-System-DBMS-/README.md

-# PHP based-Visitor Management System
+# DBMS based-Visitor Management System

 <p>VMS or Visitor Management System is an utility for the receptionists who have to maintain a bulky and a very-hard-to-maintain record books for all the visitors that visit the company for their various reasons.</p>